How to Wash Your Hands Accurately

 Does it Matter What Sort of Soap You Use?

 Plain soap is simply nearly as good at disinfecting your hands as over-the-counter antibacterial soaps.
-In fact, research has found that antibacterial soaps aren’t any longer effective at killing germs than regular, everyday soaps.
+Research has found that antibacterial soaps aren’t any longer effective at killing germs than regular, everyday soaps.

 In 2020, the Food and Drug Administration (FDA)Trusted Source banned the use of the antibacterial agents triclosan and triclocarban.